1. Purpose

 Documentation requirements

-The responsible party (importer, seller or producer) is required to maintain a valid certificate of analysis and attestation at all times.
+The responsible party is required to maintain valid documentation that demonstrates compliance with the interim PFAS standard at all times.
 Shipments that fail to meet the requirements will not be cleared for import and products inspected in Canada may be subject to compliance and enforcement activities: detention, order to remove/re-export, safe disposal.

 Certificate of analysis